Moment map flows and the Hecke correspondence for quivers: Background results for quivers without relations

 \end{proposition}

-Given a subrepresentation, one would often like to study the question of stability/semistability for that subrepresentation; for example, when classifying the critical sets of $\| \mu-\alpha\|^2$ in Sections \ref{sec:critical-sets} and \ref{sec:singular-critical-sets}.
-This requires a choice of stability parameter for the subrepresentation.
+When classifying the critical sets of $\| \mu-\alpha\|^2$ in Sections \ref{subsec:critical-sets} and \ref{sec:singular-critical-sets} it is necessary to choose a stability parameter for a given subrepresentation.
 In general it is not possible to use the same stability parameter $\alpha$, since $\deg_\alpha(Q, {\bf v'})$ may not be zero, and therefore $\alpha$ may not be admissible for $(Q, {\bf v'})$.
 Instead, the correct definition involves subtracting a scalar multiple of the vector $(1)_{j \in \mathcal{I}}$, where the scalar is chosen so that $(Q, {\bf v'})$ has degree zero with respect to the new parameter.

 \begin{definition} Let $Q$ be a quiver, ${\bf v}$ a dimension vector, and $\alpha = (\alpha_j)_{j \in \mathcal{I}}$ an admissible stability parameter for $(Q, {\bf v})$.
 Given any dimension vector ${\bf v'} \leq {\bf v}$, the \emph{induced stability parameter} on $(Q, {\bf v'})$ is